 Bakchos (or the Latinate form Bacchus) is not so much a name as a title, and for that matter is not one exclusively belonging to Dionysos.
 It could be shared by the God’s mortal devotees (there were female bakchai and male bakchoi, though both could be used inclusively) as well as other divinities such as Ariadne, Hermes, Apollon, Artemis, Kybele or the Nymphai, where it is most commonly found in its adjectival form.
 To be Bacchic is to be noisy, violent, dancing, orgiastic, liminal and above all else, mad.

 In addition to the sacred duties I perform for our God Dionysos Bakcheios within the temple (the physical space as opposed to the website), I also write, teach classes, organize events locally, oversee initiations as well as offer a variety of spiritual services as an Orpheotelest (specialist in Bacchic Orphic rites) of the Starry Bull tradition.
-You may learn more about the services I offer here.

 I have written a number of books under the pen name “H. Jeremiah Lewis” which may be found here.